ynab/ynab-api-starter-kit/README.md

 This is an example project to help you get quickly started building your own JavaScript application with the YNAB API.

+[View a demo](https://ynab.github.io/ynab-api-starter-kit/) of what this project will start off looking like.

 ## Usage

 * Install [Node.js](https://nodejs.org/en/).